Peacemaker (character): Other versions

+The character of Mitchell Black would take on the Peacemaker mantle following the original's death in the comics until his own death by the supervillain Prometheus.
+An alternate female version of character known as Peacewrecker is introduced in the crossover series Dark Crisis on Infinite Earths.
+A private army called the Peacemakers appear in Absolute Superman as enforcers of Lazarus Corp, with Christopher Smith appearing as a captain within one of its rank who is mentally unstable and is later forcibly turned into the cyborg Metallo by Brainiac.

 In other media

 The Christopher Smith incarnation of Peacemaker appears in the television series Suicide Squad Isekai, voiced by Takehito Koyasu in Japanese and Seán Patrick Judge in English.
 This version is a member of the Suicide Squad.
 In video games, the DCEU version of the character appears as a playable character in several video games, including the mobile version of Injustice 2, Mortal Kombat 1, DC Worlds Collide, and Fortnite Battle Royale.
 The Christopher Smith and Mitchell Black versions of Peacemaker appear in Scribblenauts Unmasked: A DC Comics Adventure.